globulion/bqc/README.md

 * Basis sets: cartesian GTFs of types s, p, d, f
 * RHF/UHF-DODS calculations
+* CIS calculations for singlet excited states (closed shells only)

 This program is based on the material from "Handbook of Computational Quantum Chemistry" of David.
 B.Cook